FrankLaterza/Google-Drive-With-NodeJS/README.md

 #### Getting Token

 Now you will need to get your token.
 First, create an empty file called ``token.json``.
 Then try running the script how it is.
 You may get an error claiming that it cannot read token.json so make sure to add ``{}`` inside ``token.JSON file``.
 If that doesn't work, try uncommenting line 71 in ``index.js``.
-This will ignore the checking there is already a key.
+This will ignore checking if is already a key.

 #### Get Folder Id